Art History, Business, Communications, German, History, Marketing, Political Science, Studio Art

 One German language course

 Fall and Spring semester long students can choose between home-stay with an Austrian family or living in a carefully selected university dormitory.
 Becoming part of an Austrian host family or joining Austran students in a local dormitory allows you to learn to understand Austrian customs and values first hand - one of the most rewarding aspects of studying at Salzburg College.
-Breakfast and dinner during the week are provided by the host families and also including in the dorm living option.
-Salzburg College provides lunch at the college on school days.
-See Salzburg College Housing for more information.
+Breakfast, dinner, and most weekend meals are provided by the host families.
+Weekday breakfasts and dinners are included in the dorm living option.
+Lunch is provided for almost every weekday.
+See Salzburg College Housing for more detailed housing information.

 5 WEEK SUMMER SESSION

-The Summer Session at Salzburg College offers an introduction to various aspects of the Austrian and European culture.
+The two Summer Sessions at Salzburg College offer an introduction to various aspects of the Austrian and European culture.
 Students take 2 courses of 3 credits each.
 Most summer courses emphasize the special opportunities provided by the Salzburg setting.
 Field experience including visits to historical sites, to cultural and professional institutions and the attendance of musical events constitute an important part of the program.

-During the summer session, a four-day trip to Vienna, Austria's historical capital, will provide a broad range of experiences related to history, art, music, and modern life.
+During Summer Sessions I & 2, a four-day trip to Vienna, Austria's historical capital, will provide a broad range of experiences related to history, art, music, and modern life.
 In addition, a variety of local field trips constitute an integrated part of the academic program.
 There is also some time for independent travel on weekends.

 To maximize the cultural involvement, students live in Austrian homes where they are provided breakfasts and dinners.
 Family accommodations are normally reserved for students up to the age of 26.
 Other accommodations can be made available at request.
 Weekday lunches are provided by Salzburg College.